AMReX-Fusion/Furnace/Docs/source/software.rst

 =======================================

-The process of looping over boxes at a given level of refinement and operating on their data is linked to how Castro achieves thread-level parallelism.
-The OpenMP approach in Castro has evolved considerably since the original paper was written, with the modern approach, called *tiling*, gearing up to meet the demands of many-core processors in the next-generation of supercomputers.
+The process of looping over boxes at a given level of refinement and operating on their data is linked to how Furnace achieves thread-level parallelism.
+The OpenMP approach in Furnace has evolved considerably since the original paper was written, with the modern approach, called *tiling*, gearing up to meet the demands of many-core processors in the next-generation of supercomputers.